-2017 Christmas Eve falls on Sunday.
-These make the Christmas holiday to be long, as a result many working Kenyans will be excited to know that they will likely report to work from 27 December 2017.
+2019 Christmas Eve falls on Tuesday.
+These make the Christmas holiday to be long, as a result many working Kenyans will be excited to know that they will likely report to work from 27 December 2019 which falls on a friday.

 As a culture in Kenya Christmas Eve is usually a busy day for many Kenyans as they prepare for Christmas day.
 To some, celebration begin on Christmas Eve as many attend church, family gathering and other welcome Christmas day enjoy their drink in a pub.